 Another factor that affects whether you lose light with shutters is the colour and material of the shutters.
 Lighter-coloured shutters, like white or off-white, tend to reflect more light than darker shades, helping to keep the room feeling brighter.
 In contrast, darker-coloured shutters can absorb more light, which may lead to a slightly darker feel, especially in rooms with limited natural light.

 The material you choose also impacts light.
 For example, polyvinyl shutters often block more light than wood shutters, though both options can offer excellent durability and aesthetic appeal.
-Wood shutters, especially when painted in a light colour, tend to soften the light they filter into the room, giving a warm, natural glow that many people find appealing.
+Wooden plantation shutters, especially when painted in a light colour, tend to soften the light they filter into the room, giving a warm, natural glow that many people find appealing.

-Tips for Maximizing Light with Window Shutters
+Tips for Maximising Light with Window Shutters

 - Select Larger Louvres: For rooms where brightness is essential, larger louvres will bring in more natural light when open.